Things to Do at Mari Mari Cultural Village

 Tickets & Pricing

-Adults: RM180, Children (4-11): RM90, Children under 4: Free.
-Includes guided tour, cultural demonstrations, and traditional lunch.
-Advance booking recommended
+Adults: RM180, Children (4-12): RM90, Children under 4: Free.
+Prices include guided tour, cultural performances, hands-on activities, and traditional lunch.
+Advance booking recommended.

 Best Time to Visit